REG-Linux/REG-Linux/board/amlogic/s905/README.md

 - Adds overlays in this order:
   `board/fsoverlay`, `board/amlogic/fsoverlay`, and
   `board/amlogic/s905/fsoverlay`.
-- Keeps the initramfs in LZ4 format (`rootfs.cpio.lz4`), but Fun-R1 and
-  the TV box image rewrap it as `uInitrd`.
+- Keeps the initramfs in LZ4 format (`rootfs.cpio.lz4`), but the TV box image rewrap it as `uInitrd`.

 Build it with: